Owners will shift focus to vegetarian restaurant

 Another high point, Miller said, has been the steady stream of young people who have been both customers and employees of the shop.
 One of the goals of the business, she said, was to provide training and job opportunities.
 “I’ve been surprised at how many amazingly talented kids live in this town.”

 Miller said she will miss Go-Go Pop’s location in the heart of the village.
 “Every day looks different on Main Street,” she said.
-“It’s like being in a Norman Rockwell painting.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“It’s like being in a Norman Rockwell painting.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.